-Ontario's plan to slash hydro rates to cost $14-billion in long term
+Ontario’s plan to slash hydro rates to cost $14-billion in long term

 Analysis: Will Kathleen Wynne’s last-ditch hydro fix just add to the mess?

-Explainer: Why does Ontario’s electricity cost so much?
+Read more: A formula for smoothing rising Ontario hydro bills Explainer: Why does Ontario’s electricity cost so much?
 A reality check

 Average resident hydro bills have climbed 70 per cent in the province since 2009, and significantly more than that in rural areas where soaring distribution costs drove rates up.

-The Liberal government already reduced rates by 8 per cent by removing the provincial portion of the harmonized sales Tax (HST) from hydro bills.
+The Liberal government already reduced rates by 8 per cent by removing the provincial portion of the harmonized sales tax (HST) from hydro bills.
 Now, it will cut them by an additional 17 per cent, with even deeper relief for residents in rural areas who have faced the steepest increases.

-The $2.5-billion in costs shifted to taxpayers from ratepayers is in addition to $1-billion per year in costs to the province’s treasury from the elimination of the provincial sale tax form hydro bills.
+The $2.5-billion in costs shifted to taxpayers from ratepayers is in addition to $1-billion a year in costs to the province’s treasury from the elimination of the provincial sales tax from hydro bills.

 Most of the savings will come from extending the financing period – the amortization – of existing debt that was included in customers’ bills as the global adjustment.
-The provincially owned Ontario Power Generation will handle the refinancing which will cut overall costs by $2.5-billion a year over the next 10 years, but add roughly $14-billion in interest costs over 30 years.
+The provincially owned Ontario Power Generation will handle the refinancing, which will cut overall costs by $2.5-billion a year over the next 10 years, but add roughly $14-billion in interest costs over 30 years.

 “We’re refinancing the mortgage and setting a new term that stretches over a longer period,” Ms. Wynne said.